EthanAnderes/STA250CMB.jl/homework/homework1/homework1.md

 ## What you need to do

 Your assignment is to reproduce the above plots using each one of the above covariance models for $f$ (they don't have to look exactly the same but basically show the same thing).
+Also, compute the log likelihood of the data under each one of the three covariance models above and see if you can determine which covariance model I used to generate the data.

 ## Tips